karlmdavis/justdavis-karl/content/blog/drafts/2015-06-14-rebuilding_trust_in_software_project_estimation.md

 * There are probably dependencies between various parts of the project, such that _A_ must be completed before _B_, and such.
 It's probably not a great idea to have 15 engineers assigned to the project if 14 of them will be blocked most of the time, waiting for other parts to be ready.
 * Adding extra bodies to the project will increase the amount of communication needed within the project team: emails, hallway conversations, meetings, etc. Past a certain number of team members, this communication overhead may very well eat more time than it saves.

 It's ultimately up to Marty to manage all of this, and to make deadline commitments based on his appetite for risk.
 This is really a political decision: can Marty (or the business) afford to miss their commitment on Project Foo?
 What is Project Foo's priority relative to the other things that need to get done and which folks can be spared to work on it?
-Most commonly, projects are estimated to a 90% confidence interval.
+Most project management guidelines call for estimating projects at a 90% confidence interval.

 At the same time, though, it's Christy's job to discuss all of this with Marty and to help him understand how things might play out, based on the decisions that are made.
 Communication is a two-way street, and both parties are responsible for ensuring that they're on the same page.

 ## Where Do Estimates Come From?
 The Birds and the Bees of Estimation

 Communication is key, but Christy still needs to leverage something more concrete than her intuition and feelings when producing estimates.
-Those are good enough for very small tasks of a day or so but for anything substantial Christy needs to: produce a work breakdown, estimate all of the parts, and then combine those line-item estimates into a bottom-level estimate.
+Those are good enough for very small tasks of a day or so but for anything substantial Christy needs to: 1) produce a work breakdown, 2) estimate all of the parts, and then 3) combine those line-item estimates into a bottom-level estimate.
 For most moderately-sized projects, this estimation effort will probably include the creation of a basic design and architecture.
 For larger projects, the design and architecture will have to be completed before the estimate can be attempted.
 You have to know _what_ is being built and _how_ it's being built (at least to some extent) before you can start to figure out how long it will take.

 There are many different formal estimation methods available.
 The one I prefer is pretty simple to put together and is called the [three-point estimation](https://en.wikipedia.org/wiki/Three-point_estimation) process.
 Basically, for each task in a work breakdown, go through and make three estimates: the best-case estimate, the worst-case estimate, and the most-likely estimate.
-Plug those numbers into some formulas, and you'll get back out a weighted average estimate and a standard deviation for it.
-Plug the estimates and deviations for all of the tasks into a different set of formulas, and you'll get an overall estimate and standard deviation for the project back out.
+Plug those numbers for each task into certain formulas, and you'll get back out weighted average estimates and standard deviations for each.
+Plug those estimates and deviations for all of the tasks into a different set of formulas, and you'll get an overall estimate and standard deviation for the project back out.
 These formulas are pretty flexible: they can produce an upper-bound estimate for whatever confidence level you'd like.

 The Wikipedia article on Three-Point Estimation provides all of the background and formulas you'll need to start running with this technique.
 It's a pretty quick read, and well worth the time it will take to familiarize yourself with it.
 As an example, I've put together a sample estimate for our hypothetical Project Foo, available here: [Software Project Estimation Template: Project Foo](https://docs.google.com/spreadsheets/d/1QEt9AWtXqIN-0O21MEzXL7Klg9UlI4z6hVmILZEtMHY/edit?usp=sharing).

+TODO: Suggestion: Include the formulas and more discussion of the sample.

 Moving beyond just the basic mechanics, though, there are a lot of additional best practices to try and implement when producing an estimate: